melissassouthernstylekitchen.com

 Step-by-step images to prepare Seven Layer Salad

-• It’s best to use a hearty lettuce so it maintains its integrity.
+• Which lettuce is best for layer salads?
+It’s best to use a hearty lettuce so it maintains its integrity.
 Green leaf lettuce, romaine or iceberg works best.
 This is the one salad that doesn’t do well with a gourmet Spring mix.

-• The dressing can be made in advance if needed, and chilled until you’re ready to assemble.
+• The dressing can be made in advance and kept chilled until you’re ready to assemble.

-• Instead of frying the bacon, I bake it while I prepare the rest of the ingredients for a timesaver.
-See how to do that here.
+• What’s the easiest way to prep the bacon?
+Instead of frying the bacon, I bake it while I prepare the rest of the ingredients to save time.
+See how to make bacon in the oven here.

-• Classic Seven Layer Salad is supposed to chill overnight.
-If you plan on having it for dinner, it’s perfectly fine to assemble that morning then cover and chill.
-Don’t sweat the small stuff.
+• Can I make this salad in advance?
+Classic Seven Layer Salad is intended to be chilled overnight.
+If you plan on having it for dinner, it’s perfectly fine to assemble it earlier in the day then cover with plastic wrap and pop it into the refrigerator to chill.

-• Have fun and add ANY vegetables that you like.
+• When creating the layers, have fun and add other fresh vegetables that you like.
 Switch out the bell peppers for chopped poblano or jalapenos to add a little kick.
 You can also add a layer of sliced mushrooms in place of the olives, if you prefer.
 No matter how many layers it ends up having, I still call it Seven Layer Salad.
 After all, who’s counting, anyway.

 Seven Layer Salad